-Here’s the proof: five people who used their refunds to help pay down or pay off debt ranging from $600 to a whopping $360,000.
-Find out how they did it.
+Here’s the proof: five people who used their refunds to help pay down debt ranging from $600 to a whopping $360,000.
+Have a look at five ways they used that money…

 The credit card seemed like a lifeline until Haverty realized the costs that came with it.
 He paid what he could afford on the debt each month but couldn’t keep up with the interest charges.
 His credit card balances were still creeping up.

-So when Haverty got his tax refund from his first out-of-college job, he used the check to wipe out his $600 credit card balance.
+So when Haverty got his tax refund from his first job after graduation, he used his tax return to pay off debt, specifically to wipe out his $600 credit card balance.

 “I reduced the balance low enough so that I could finally start paying the balance in full each month,” Haverty said.